 This monumental military cemetery was completed in 1949 and opened on May 8th – four years to the day after the end of the Second World War in Europe.

-Despite this, it is actually much smaller – in terms of the number of bodies buried here – than the largest Soviet cemetery in Berlin – located in the district of Pankow to the north.
+Despite this, it is actually much smaller – in terms of the number of bodies buried here – than the Soviet cemetery located in the district of Pankow, to the north.
 The final resting place for 13,000 Soviet soldiers and officers.
-Not only is that the largest Soviet cemetery in Berlin, but is also the largest Russian cemetery in Europe outside of Russia.
+Not only is that the largest Soviet cemetery in Berlin by numbered of bodies buried there, but is also the largest Russian cemetery in Europe outside of Russia.

 A further, more centrally located cemetery, sits in the Tiergarten park near the Reichstag, for the around 2,500 Soviet soldiers who died in the fighting in that area in 1945.